Mr-McCurdy/tutorials/chatgpt-canvas-quiz.md

    Copy over your newly generated quiz_questions object back into your Google Colab template.

-## Upload Your Quiz using Google Colab
+## Uploading Your Quiz using Google Colab

 1. **Double-Check User Inputs**